Worldwide Guide to Women in Leadership

 2007-08 Personal Representative of the French Co-prince Emmanuelle Mignon in Andorra

 Appointed by President Nicolas Sarkozy of France, who is also Co-Prince of Andorra and her role was to keep him informed about issues involving the Principality.
 The other Co-Prince, the Bishop of Urgell in Spain, also has a Personal Representative.
-She held the offices of Director of the Cabinet of The President and President of the Council of Administration of the National Domaine of Chambord and has been Presidential Advisor since 2008. (b.
+She held the offices of Director of the Cabinet of The President and President of the Council of Administration of the National Domaine of Chambord and was a Presidential Advisor 2008-12. (b.
 1968-).

 Chairperson of the Liberal Parliamentary Group 1999-2001, Member of the Speaker's Conference 1999-2000, Chairperson of the Finance Committee 1999-2001, first Vice-speaker 2000-01 and 2005-07, Speaker 2001-05 and Party Chairperson from 2004. (b.
 1956-).